Adress: U Památníku 2, 130 05 Praha 3, Phone: +420 973 204 900, e-mail: [email protected], fax: +420 222 541 308

 Library: +420 973 20 49 28 – Head Librarian.
 Study room: +420 973 20 49 44.
 Lending library: +420 973 20 49 46

-Lešany near Týnec nad Sázavou, Post Office Krhanice, 257 42, Phone No: +420 973 204 900, +420 973 226 911.
-The museum is open during the summer season in the following hours: in June 9.30 AM to 5.30 PM (weekends only), in July and August 9.30 AM to 5.30 PM (daily except mondays).
+Lešany near Týnec nad Sázavou, Post Office Krhanice, 257 42, Phone No: +420 973 296 161.
+The museum is open during the summer season in the following hours: in June and September 9.30 AM to 5.30 PM (weekends only), in July and August 9.30 AM to 5.30 PM (daily except mondays).
 Admission is free of charge.
 How to get to the museum: by car Prague – highway D1 direct to Brno – exit Velké popovice – Babice – Lešany u Týnce nad Sázavou.
 By train: from station Praha Hlavní nádraží, direction Týnec nad Sázavou, to the Krhanice station.
 Then walk 500 meters over the bridge to the museum.

 The Institute is the research center, museum, library and archive facility of the Armed Forces of the Czech Republic.
 Its mission, as defined by law, is to gather constantly and purposefully the written and material relics related to the history of our militarism and army; to take the expert care of these funds and collection; and to research them scientifically.
 The results are presented by the exhibition activities, archive and library services, at expert conferences and seminars, in books and magazines, and by other services provided for the army units, institutes and general public.

-Museums and exhibition areas are integral part of the Military History Institute in Prague.
-They include the Army Museum Žižkov, Air Museum Kbely, Military Technical Museum Lešany and the exhibition areas in the Mihulka Tower at the Prague Castle.
+Museums and exhibition areas are integral part of the Military History Institute Prague.
+They include the Army Museum Žižkov, Air Museum Kbely, Military Technical Museum Lešany and The National Memorial to the Heroes of the Heydrich Terror in Prague.

 International contacts.
 Abroad, the military history is represented by the Czech Committee for the Military History, the member of the International Committee for the Military History (Commission Internationale d’Histoire Militaire, CIHM).
-The Military History Institute in Prague is a member of the committees at the International Council of Museums (ICOM) and the International Association of Museums of Arms and Military History (IAMAM) with UNESCO.
+The Military History Institute Prague is a member of the committees at the International Council of Museums (ICOM) and the International Committee for Museums of Arms and Military History (ICOMAM) with UNESCO.

-The Army Museum Žižkov is open every day except Monday, from 10.00 AM to 6 PM.
+The museum is open every day except Monday from 10 AM to 6 PM.
 Admission is free of charge.
-To get to the museum, take bus 133, 207 or 175 from the Florenc underground station, stop U Památníku or 10 minutes walk from Florenc station.
+To get to the museum take bus No. 133, 175, 207 from metro station Florenc (line B and C), stop U Památníku.

 For more photos see this page: Expozice AM Žižkov